 “Where Do You See Yourself in Five Years?”

-I didn’t have a lot of plans for the future, common feature of young people my age.
+Like many people my age at the time, I didn’t have a lot of plans for the future.
 Ah, millennials!

 I did not practice Kinesiology.
-I moved to Nevada, where I did something far more exciting and fun: I dealt cards.
+I moved to Nevada, where I did something far more exciting and fun: I dealt cards in a few different casinos.
 I met a lot of new people, I traveled and I made great friends.
 It was the best time of my life!

 So how did I end up in Banking & Finance you might ask?